This post contains affiliate links. We will receive a small commission if you buy through one of these links.

-In this comprehensive guide I want to share exactly these things with you.
-I want to answer the question: How can I start a successful fashion blog?
+In this comprehensive guide I want to share with you how you start a blog.
+I want to answer the question: How do I start technically?
 How can I get found by interested readers, how can I present my content in a nice way and finally how can I step into the world of blogging professionally?

-Overview: Start a successful Fashion Blog – The Tech Guide for Beginners
+Overview: Start a successful Blog – The Tech Guide for Beginners

-3 Things you need to start a Fashion Blog with WordPress.org
+3 Things you need to start a blog with WordPress.org

 - Webhosting + a domain (which normally comes with your hosting plan)